 Making Crypto Simple

-There are lots of options when it comes to Australian cryptocurrency exchanges (and more are popping up every month), we’ve reviewed over 80 crypto exchanges over the past few years.
+There are lots of options when it comes to Australian cryptocurrency exchanges (and more are popping up every month).

-Based on a number of factors including supported currencies, fees, ease of use, security and more, we’ve created a list of the top exchanges available for Australia.
-You can rest assured that we’ve done the research to find the best crypto exchange in Australia.
+We’ve reviewed over 80 crypto exchanges over the past few years, looking at factors like supported currencies, fees, ease of use, security and more.
+You can rest assured that we’ve done the research to find the best crypto exchange in Australia!

 Best Crypto Exchanges in Australia for 2021